rks101/eglinux/README.md

 `cat filename` outputs everything on the screen (which can be too much for large files).

-Tip: What about `tac filename` ?
+Q. What about `tac filename` ?
+A. Accidentally, stumbled upon this tac command, and surprising it is a valid command.
+It does print contents of a file from the last line, one line at a time.
+So, it is a kind of reverse cat :)

 `more`     <== show file contents on the terminal, can search and navigate forward (ctrl+f) and backward (ctrl+b)
-`less`     <== show file contents, does not echo on terminal, faster to load for large files
+`less`     <== file contents, does not echo on terminal, faster to load for large files
 ```
            <== use /pattern to search a pattern, Page Up/Down, or spacebar to move in the file,
            <== view multiple files, use :n to next file and :p to go to the previous file
            <== use v to open file in default editor nano/vim, exit from editor will take you back to the less session
            <== use q to come out of the less session.
 ```
+Actually, less is more (powerful), with options available.

 `tail`     <== show last part/lines of a file, default 10 lines from the end
 `tail -n +15 file`  <== show file content from line number 10 to the end.
 `tail -f`  <== show last part/lines of a file that is getting updated, like logs, e.g., tail -f /var/log/syslog
 `head`     <== show starting lines of a file, default 10 lines from the start

-Q. How can one view (show on the terminal) lines 91 to 95?
+Q. A file has n lines.
+How can one view (show on the terminal) lines from n1 to n2, while n1 < n2 <= n ?
 Hint: Use head and tail commands.
-A.
+A. Remember head prints from the top while tail from the bottom and the direction of tail can be reversed.
 ```
 head -95 id_name.txt | tail +91
 ```